geosada/Notes/_posts/2022-09-20-hans-inequality-for-relative-entropy.md

 title: "Han's Inequality for Relative Entropy"
 ---

-Entropy tensorization, or the sub-additivity property of the entropy, is one of the ingradients to derive binary log-sobolev inequality and Gaussain log-sobolev inequality.
+In this post, we see Han's inequality for relative entropy (KL divergence).
-In this post, we see Han's inequality for relative entropy (KL divergence), from which Entropy tensorization is directly derived.
+Han's inequality is used to derive entropy tensorization, and inequalities such as binary and Gaussain log-sobolev inequality are derived using entropy tensorization.

 ## Han's Inequality
 Han's Inequality states